Central Siberian Yupik language: Bases

-Absolutive Case Noun Endings
+Absolutive case noun endings

 As in other ergative-absolutive languages, absolutive case is used to mark nouns that are generally the subjects of intransitive verbs or the objects of transitive verbs.

-Relative/Ergative Case Noun Endings
+Relative/ergative case noun endings

 Ergative case identifies nouns as a subject of a transitive verb and acts as the genitive form in ergative-absolutive languages.

-Ablative-Modalis Case Noun Endings
+Ablative-modalis case noun endings

 The ablative case is used to indicate the agent in passive sentences, or the instrument, manner, or place of the action described by the verb.

 The endings of the locative and terminative cases are the same as those of the ablative case except that the locative case has -mi and -ni and the terminative case has -mun and -nun in place of the -meng and -neng at the end of the ablative case endings.

-Prolative Case Noun Endings
+Prolative case noun endings

 In grammar, the prolative case, also called the vialis case, is a grammatical case of a noun or pronoun that expresses motion by the referent of the noun it marks.

-Equative Noun Case Endings
+Equative noun case endings

 Equative is a case that expresses the standard of comparison of equal values.